watson/http-url-watcher-agent/README.md

-# website-watcher
+# http-url-watcher-agent

-This is an agent which will watch a list of websites and email you when they change.
+This is an agent which will watch a list of http urls and email you when they change.

 The agent checks the list of URL's every 10 minutes.
 If a URL have